History of Harrison Barnes in Timeline

 On March 29, 2012, Harrison Barnes announced that he was entering the 2012 NBA draft.

-2012: Drafted by Golden State Warriors
+2012: Drafted to Golden State Warriors

-In 2012, Harrison Barnes was selected by the Golden State Warriors in the first round of the NBA draft with the seventh overall pick.
+In 2012, Harrison Barnes was selected by the Golden State Warriors in the first round of the NBA draft, with the seventh overall pick.

-2013: All-Rookie First Team
+2013: NBA Playoffs and All-Rookie First Team

 April 16, 2014: Career-High 30 Points

-2014: Golden State Championship Season
+2014: Double-Double Season

 March 18, 2015: Season-High 25 Points

-On March 18, 2015, Harrison Barnes scored a season-high 25 points in a 114–95 victory over the Atlanta Hawks.
+On March 18, 2015, Harrison Barnes scored a season-high 25 points in a victory over the Atlanta Hawks.

-2015: NBA Championship with Warriors
+2015: NBA Championship with the Warriors

 June 2016: Named to US Olympic Team